spdx/spdx-spec/chapters/file-information.md

 SPDXID: SPDXRef-1
 ```

-EXAMPLE 2 RDF: The URI for the element will follow the form: [SpdxDocumentURI]#SPDXRef-[idstring] where [SpdxDocumentURI] is the URI for the SPDX Document containing the element.
+EXAMPLE 2 RDF: The URI for the element will follow the form: [SpdxDocumentURI]#SPDXRef-[idstring] where [SpdxDocumentURI] is the URI for the SPDX document containing the element.

 Using `xml:base:`